alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 If a user requests analytics for datasets, we can provide them with access to an analytics dashboard.
 Assign tickets like this to the `3rd Line--GOV.UK Product Requests` Zendesk queue.

-## Connecting to CKAN via ssh
+## Connecting to CKAN via SSH

-For commands not available via the user interface you must ssh onto a ckan machine.
+For commands not available via the user interface you must SSH onto a CKAN machine.
 You can use [the govuk connect cli][govuk-connect] to do this, eg:

 ```
 gds govuk connect -e integration ssh ckan